 (d) All tested dispensing episodes in all cells have yielded field data that, in the Executive Officer's judgment, would yield valid test results after subsequent review and evaluation.

-ALTERNATE TEST PROCEDURES AND INSPECTION PROCEDURES
+Alternative Test Procedures and Inspection Procedures

 Test procedures other than those specified in this certification procedure shall be used only if prior written approval is obtained from the Executive Officer.
 A test procedure is a methodology used to determine, with a high degree of accuracy, precision, and reproducibility, the value of a specified parameter.
 Once the test procedure is conducted, the results are compared to the applicable performance standard to determine the compliance status of the facility.
 Test procedures are subject to the provisions of Section 41954(h) of the H&SC.

 Alternate Test Procedures for Certification Testing